mauricechiodo/eim-case-studies/course/finance/Black-Scholes/index.md

 ---

-Read more about the Black-Scholes model for financial markets, the equation they derived, the formula that solves it, and some of the risks behind the model:
+Read more about the Black-Scholes model for financial markets, the equation they derived, the formula that solves it, and some of the risks behind all of these: